 Ge 192.
 Special Topics in the Geological Sciences.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in the geological sciences.
 Students may enroll for any or all terms of this course without regard to sequence.
 Instructor: Staff.

 Ge 194.
 Special Topics in the Planetary Sciences.
 Planetary Discussion Group.
 3 units (1-1-1); first term.
 This course will provide an interactive environment for students to discuss topics in the literature about observations and theory related to planets, both within the Solar System and around other stars in the Galaxy.
 Topics covered include planet formation, detection/characterization of exoplanets, observations of Solar System bodies, dynamical modeling, planetary interiors and atmospheric dynamics.
-Instructors: Johnson, Brown.
+Instructor: Brown.

 Ge 195.
 Special Topics in Field Geology.
 Units to be arranged; Offered by announcement.
 Field experiences in different geological settings.
 Supporting lectures will usually occur before and during the field experience.
 This course will be scheduled only when special opportunities arise.
 Class may be taken more than once.
 Instructor: Staff.